andyguwc/airflow-resources/aws-notes/6-network & security/network/vpc_security_group.md

 Contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed

+VPC has a default route table.
+Can have multiple route tables in a VPC.
+Cannot delete a route table if it has dependencies (associated subnets)

 Route Table Concepts
 The following are the key concepts for route tables.
 - Main route table—The route table that automatically comes with your VPC.
 It controls the routing for all subnets that are not explicitly associated with any other route table.